Ever wondered if your favorite recipe has a crockpot to Instant Pot conversion?

 - Our family’s total stand-by, barbecued chicken from Stacy Myers’ Crock On! cookbook (recipe also found in my eBook, The Healthy Lunch Box)

 And…I feel like there have been more, but I don’t always write them down in the same place.
-We’ve had enough successes that I’m very confident in saying that a pound or two of meat with some spices and some veggies will absolutely transition from the slow cooker to the Instant Pot.
+We’ve had enough successes that I’m very confident in saying that a pound or two of meat with some spices and some veggies will absolutely convert from the slow cooker to the Instant Pot.

 If you forget to start the slow cooker, it may save dinner!